ART0022VI/StarterUtils/README.md

 + People have infinite ammo
 + You can change people's size when spawning
 + You can turn off the gravity of objects
++ Change the size of objects in gravity
 + Squad messages in the corner
 + In the intercom, the number of players in the squads
 + After a while, the facility explodes